slatedocs/slate/source/includes/methods/_payments.md

 }
 ```

-To create a new payment, make a POST to the endpoint above, with the attributes below.
+To create a new payment, make a POST to the end point above, with the attributes below.

+**Note**:

+* A contact is created for each new phone number you send payments to.
+This gives you the benefits of the pre-verification checks that are done prior to payment processing.
+* If the contact isn't registered for mobile money, then the payment will not be send to them.
+* **Important**: one of the pre-verification checks does a name match check to make sure that the contact name is right.
+This check can cause your payments to fail if the names that you are sending are not the same as the names in the telecom database.
+If you want to by-pass this check, go into your settings in your account and uncheck the checkbox that says "Name match affects payment".

 Parameter | Required | Type | Example | Notes
 --------- | -------- | ---- | ------- | -----